Node.js Buffer Operations: Views, Copies, and Memory Ownership

 Worker Threads and SharedArrayBuffer

-Worker threads add another ownership handoff.
-Node can move or clone data between workers, and it can also share memory explicitly.
+Worker threads add another memory ownership decision.
+Node can clone data between workers, transfer ownership of certain buffers, or share memory explicitly.

-In Node.js worker threads, use SharedArrayBuffer only when you are deliberately sharing mutable memory.
-Use Atomics for cross-thread coordination; regular indexed reads and writes are not a synchronization protocol.
+When you're working with Node's worker threads, use SharedArrayBuffer only when you deliberately want shared mutable memory.
+Use Atomics for cross-thread coordination.
+Regular indexed reads and writes are not a synchronization protocol.
+Don't worry, we have a lot of upcoming subchapters that go into much much more details about Atomics.

-The view rules are the same as before.
+The view rules stay the same.
 A TypedArray or Buffer view over a SharedArrayBuffer does not own independent bytes.
 It exposes shared bytes, and writes from one thread can be observed by another thread.
+Main-thread snippet -

 const sab = new SharedArrayBuffer(4);